WCSC/writeups/csaw2016-quals/warmup/README.md

 `nc pwn.chal.csaw.io 8000`

 ## Solution
 Warmup gives you a 64-bit ELF binary.
-When run, it produces the following output:
+When run, it produces the following output and allows the user to enter a string.
 ~~~
 sh$ ./warmup
 -Warm Up-